-Evening: The remainder of the evening is at leisure for you to continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.
+Evening: The remainder of the evening is at leisure for you to continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the full day ahead.

 Activity note: Getting on/off a motorcoach.
 Walking up to 1/2 mile; some uneven terrain.

 Morning: We’ll begin by delving into history and holiday traditions.
-A local historian — co-author of “Charleston's Old Exchange and Provost Dungeon” — will provide an overview of Charleston and the Carolina Lowcountry, emphasizing the craftsmanship and architecture of the homes decked in holiday finery, culinary wonders, and holiday customs leading to Christmas.
+A local historian will provide an overview of Charleston and the Carolina Lowcountry, emphasizing the craftsmanship and architecture of the homes decked in holiday finery, culinary wonders, and holiday customs leading to Christmas.

-Afternoon: We’ll set out on a field trip by motorcoach and on foot to explore the Charleston Historic District and see the neighborhood dressed in holiday finery.
+Afternoon: We’ll set out on a field trip by motorcoach and on foot with our historian to explore the Charleston Historic District and see the neighborhood dressed in holiday finery.
 As we walk along the Battery, we’ll learn about architectural wonders and local holiday traditions.
 Highlights include the Four Corners of Law, City Hall, and The Citadel, the military college of South Carolina that was established in 1842.
 A Citadel education, citing Milton, prepares the individual “to perform justly, skillfully, and magnanimously, all offices both public and private, of peace and war” — and remain true to core values of integrity, honesty, and responsibility.
 We will visit Summerall Chapel, a place of worship and a haven away from the constraints and stresses of cadet life.
-We will also visit the French Huguenot Church, a National Historic Landmark.
-The first church was built in 1687; what we see today is the third structure on this site, completed in 1845.
-It was a time when services were scheduled to coincide with the arrival of Huguenot worshippers from surrounding plantations.
-The architectural style, Gothic Revival, was a specialty of the noted Charleston architect Edward Brickell White, with decorative elements reminiscent of great French cathedrals from the Middle Ages.

 Dinner: Hotel buffet.

-Activity note: Walking up to 1/2 mile at Middleton Place; paved and unpaved, uneven surfaces.
+Activity note: On/off motorcoach.
+Walking up to 1 mile at Middleton Place; paved and unpaved, uneven surfaces.
 Middleton covers a large area that takes approximately 2 hours to walk and standing for lecture.

 Breakfast: Hotel buffet.